-However, unless you had inbound prospecting tools, it would be impossible to know whether or not someone is interested in your company before contacting them.
+However, unless you had inbound prospecting tools, it would be impossible to know whether or not either company is interested in your business before you contact them.
 And without understanding someone's interest in your company, you'll waste time barking up the wrong tree time and again.

 Inbound prospecting flips this problem on its head, with the easy-to-understand Inbound Prospecting Matrix:

-If a prospect is (1) a good fit and (2) interested in your company, they are priority #1.
+If a prospect is a good fit and interested in your company, they should be your first priority.

 Step 1: Find companies that are visiting your website.

-After you register for the free HubSpot CRM, navigate to Sidekick > Prospects.
-This will open a new webpage showing companies that have recently visited your website:
+To find companies that are interested in your company, you can for the free HubSpot CRM and navigate to its Prospects setting.
+This will show companies that have recently visited your website: